 Addict Morning Sickness

-Not to be confused with the aggravating vomiting syndrome that afflicts many pregnant women, this type of morning sickness is common among high functioning drug addicts and alcoholics.
+Not to be confused with the aggravating vomiting syndrome that afflicts many pregnant women, this type of morning sickness is common among high functioning drug addict and alcoholics.
 Everyone has a rough morning now and then and may occasionally overindulge in drugs or alcohol during a night on the town.
 But if you perceive a pattern of morning blahs, fatigue and headaches in a loved one, this could be a red flag worth exploring.
 Claims of simply not enjoying the morning hours are often just a feeble excuse for withdrawal symptoms or an old-fashioned hangover.

-Although most people overindulge now and then during a party or at a bar, when it becomes a nightly or daily occurrence, it could be another pat excuse of a high functioning person with drug or alcohol dependence.
+Although most people overindulge now and then during a party or at a bar, when it becomes a nightly or daily occurrence, it could be another pat excuse of a high functioning drug addict person with drug or alcohol dependence.
 Non-addicted people have no problem having a drink or two after work once or twice a week but if they are around for last call most days, it indicates a loss of control that most addicts actually can’t see or choose to ignore.
 If you suspect someone is in over their head, accompany them to a bar and suggest you both leave together after a couple drinks.
 If your suggestion is shot down and your friend insists they’re going to have one more for the road, give them a call in an hour or so to see if they’re still at the bar.
 Devise a plan to intervene if this scenario repeats itself.

 The Defense Never Rests

 It’s easy to bring up the subject of addiction without being overt or seeming like you’re fishing for information.
 Cite a character from a book, movie or TV show and lightly discuss with a friend or family member how their overindulgence interested and/or amused you.
 For instance, talk about how a prestigious doctor in a TV drama turned out to be a drug addict, much to the shock of their associates and patients.
 While at a bar, note a regular patron who you see on every visit and casually wonder aloud why they’re always there and offhandedly question if their spouse suspects untoward circumstances.
-A high functioning substance abuser will usually point out that medical professionals face a lot of pressure and typically drink more than the regular population.
+A high functioning drug addict will usually point out that medical professionals face a lot of pressure and typically drink more than the regular population.
 Another excuse high functioners frequently mention is that people who work hard deserve to play hard, just like them.

 People who are passionate about outside interests rarely lose interest abruptly and without explanation.
-But when a high functioning addict or alcoholic starts to lose their grip on the façade they’re projecting, suddenly ceasing to follow a favorite sports team or giving up a beloved pastime such as hiking or needlepoint is a reason for concern.
+But when a high functioning drug addict or alcoholic starts to lose their grip on the façade they’re projecting, suddenly ceasing to follow a favorite sports team or giving up a beloved pastime such as hiking or needlepoint is a reason for concern.
 For most people, those distractions keep them on track and provide essential relaxation.
-In the case of high functioners, they’ll generally give up hobbies to cope rather than address the source of their anxiety and seek positive solutions.
+In the case of high functioning drug addict, they’ll generally give up hobbies to cope rather than address the source of their anxiety and seek positive solutions.